syncfusion-content/winui-docs/winui/RangeSlider/getting-started.md

 ---
 layout: post
-title: Getting Started for Syncfusion WinUI Range Slider
+title: Getting Started with Syncfusion WinUI Range Slider
-description: A quick tour to initial users about Syncfusion Range Slider control for the WinUI platform.
-It provide overview on SfRangeSlider.
+description: A guide to initial users about Syncfusion RangeSlider control in the WinUI platform.
+It provide an overview of SfRangeSlider.
 platform: WinUI
 control: SfRangeSlider
 documentation: ug